mbheinen/bpa-ipf-tsp/docs/basic/line_impedance.rst

 **************************
 Calculating Line Impedance
 **************************
-The line impedance subroutine was been extracted from `BPA's EMTP (Electromagnetic Transients Program) <https://github.com/ahmadabdullah/BPA_EMTP>`_ and modified for computing a balanced pi-equivalent line section.
-The line impedance calculation feature is invoked from the branch data dialog.
-See Table C-1 and .
+The line impedance subroutine was been extracted from BPA's Electromagnetic Transients Program (EMTP) and modified for computing a balanced pi-equivalent line section.
+You can find a clone of `BPA's EMTP <https://github.com/ahmadabdullah/BPA_EMTP>`_  The line impedance calculation feature is invoked from the branch data dialog.
+See the screenshot, diagram, and table below.
 It calculates the pi-equivalent quantities from the conductor type, conductor bundling, and tower geometry.
 The following applies to all calculations:

    * There is continuous transposition of phases.